-Remote work requires your management style to adjust to the new situation just as your reps will have to adjust their selling behaviors and methods.
+Remote work requires you to adjust your management style to fit the new situation, just as your reps will have to adjust their selling behaviors and methods.
 Use these six tips to effectively coach your remote team to hit your quarterly goals no matter where your team is working from.

 1. Connect through alternative mediums for communications

 A recent Buffer study of 1,900 remote workers around the world found that 21% of respondents said their biggest struggle with remote work was loneliness.
 Loneliness is linked not only to lowered productivity but higher mortality rates as well, so it’s important that your team feels connected.
 As a manager and coach, position yourself as a listening ear to your reps so they can get their feelings of isolation during this challenging time.

 One way to do this is through video communications such as Zoom or GoToMeeting.
 Virtual meetings allow reps to see each other’s faces, reducing isolation and encouraging connectivity and teamwork even in this temporary remote situation.

 Besides reducing loneliness, team meetings also serve as valuable teaching moments for your entire team (even you!).
 Regular team meetings provide valuable moments for reps to learn from each other.

 Have your reps take turns sharing how they have been dealing with the transition on their calls, examine what’s working and what’s not, and deploy these ideas across your team.
 Team meetings also help keep up morale and maintain a sense of normalcy, which will help your team’s productivity in the long run.